princeton-nlp/SWE-agent/docs/usage/cl_tutorial.md

 * `--per_instance_cost_limit` limits the total inference cost to $2 (default is $3).

 !!! tip "All options"
-    * Run `python run.py --help` to see all available options for `run.py`.
+    Run `python run.py --help` to see all available options for `run.py`.
 This tutorial will only cover a subset of options.

+!!! tip "Running more than once"
+    * The complete details of the run are saved as a "trajectory" file (more about them [here](trajectories.md)).
+They can also be turned into new [demonstrations](../dev/modify.md).
     * If you run the same command more than once, you will find that SWE-agent aborts with ` Skipping existing trajectory`.
 You can either remove the trajectory from the warning message, or add the `--skip_existing=False` flag.

 ## Specifying the repository